nutanix-japan/ocp-saurus/docs/ocp_ndb/ocp_ndb.md

    NDB Operator was presented as a project in Nutanix Hackathon in 2022 by the Japan Solution Engineers (SE) team.
 The SEs identified a need in the in the field for their customers and developed a version of the NDB Operator for OpenShift.

-   The team won in the Hackathon tournament and it is now an available as a solution for customers to take advantage of.
+   The team won in the Hackathon tournament and it is now an available solution for customers to take advantage of.
 This is testament of how Nutanix always have value to customers in mind.
    </body>
    </div>
    </details>